replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 configured some credentials based on it.
 These credentials are for:

 * The Replicated registry for accessing the Slackernews Helm chart
-* Our proxy registry that protects your private images
+* The Replicated proxy registry that protects your private images

 Let's use the first set of credentials to look at how the license is embedded into your Helm chart.

 Click on "Helm install instructions" and you'll see a popup with a set of instructions for this customer to install Slackernews.
-The first command is the login command for the Helm registry.
+The first command is the login command for the Replicated registry.

 ![Helm Login Command](../assets/helm-login-command.png)